AsterAether/CharacterCustomizerPlus/README.md

 # CharacterCustomizerPlus
 #### by Aster
-**DISCLAIMER: This mod is currently heavy WIP, as it is mostly just ported code from the old version.
-Expect many breakin bugs!**
-**If you find any bugs, please write me a PN on Discord!**

 Customize your Survivors even more!
 This mod adds even more customization options to your survivors, and even new features like resetting your secondary cooldown on a Commando dash!
 (And many more)